 How much dietary fiber do we need a day?

-It is highly recommended to get at least is 14 g of fiber per 1,000 calories.
-Hence, a person who follows a typical 2,000 calorie diet should get at least 28 g of fiber a day.
+It is highly recommended to get at least is 28 grams of fiber on a 2,000 calorie diet.
 People who consume more calories should get more fiber.
 Consuming high doses of fiber is safe.
-There isn’t a maximum dose of fiber.
+There hasn’t been established a maximum dose of fiber.

 However, most people fail to consume adequate amounts of fiber.
-Average fiber intake for people who follow a standard Western diet is less than half of the recommended dose!
-Keep in mind that fiber is naturally present only in plant-based foods.
-Animal products contain no fiber.
+Average fiber intake for people who follow the standard Western diet is less than half of the recommended daily intake!

-Last, but not least, consuming watermelon as well as other fruits and vegetables high in water, is the best way to stay hydrated.
+Last, but not least, consuming watermelon or other fruits and vegetables high in water, is the best way to stay hydrated.
 When we sweat, we lose more than fluids.
-We lose electrolytes as well.
-Fruits such as watermelon, cucumber, tomatoes, oranges etc. replenish both lost fluids and electrolytes!
+We also lose electrolytes, which we have to replenish.

-But, increasing the daily fiber intake should be everyone’s priority.
-Thus, it’s good for you to follow a well-balanced, whole-food, plant-based diet.
+Following a whole-food, plant-based diet boosts fiber intake.
 Only plants contain dietary fiber.
-Beans, vegetables, herbs, whole-grains, seeds, and nuts are the best sources of fiber!
+Beans, vegetables, herbs, whole grains, seeds, and nuts are the best sources of fiber!